mariueng/RecommenderSystems/README.md

 `pipenv shell`

+followeb by

+`pipenv install`

 Ensure the correct interpreter is selected in your IDE and you should be ready to go.

 NB!
 You might have to set a kernel for the jupyter notebooks as well manually.

+### Other packages

+To be able to run the content-based article recommender model you first need to download an NLTK package.
+After installing the nltk package in your environment, start a python environment and type the following:

+`nltk.download("stopwords")`